Richard Pockrich (inventor): Works

-Pockrich eventually found success with his performances of his musical glasses and is credited with their invention in 1741; he named the instrument an "angelic organ".
+Pockrich eventually found success with his performances of his musical glasses and is credited with their invention around 1741; he first appeared with it in public at the Smock Alley Theatre, Dublin, 3 May 1743.
+He named the instrument an "angelic organ".
 His decrepit rooms were given over to development of his design and performance of it.
-His early method of playing, using wooden sticks, is comparable to a similar instrument, the 'glassspiel' or 'verrillon', designed a few years earlier on known principles.
+His early method of playing, using wooden sticks, is comparable to a similar instrument, the "glassspiel" or "verrillon", designed a few years earlier on known principles.

-His 'virtuoso' performances, accompanied by a singer, received good notices, and reported to have been a popular act.
+His "virtuoso" performances, accompanied by a singer, received good notices, and reported to have been a popular act.
 He toured around England and Ireland.
 His repertoire included works by Handel.
-The technique he used involved stroking the glass with sticks, but Franklin said he later switched to the 'wet-finger-around-the-wine-glass' method.
+The technique he used involved stroking the glass with sticks, but Franklin said he later switched to the "wet-finger-around-the-wine-glass" method.

 One popular performance was "Tell me, lovely Shepherd", sung by a Miss Young.
 He published a collection of poetry, his Miscellaneous Works appearing in 1750.

-The instrument was adopted by Gluck, who presented it on 23 April 1746 as "a concerto on 26 drinking-glasses tuned with Spring water", and performances were popular for half a century.
+The instrument was adopted by Gluck, who presented it on 23 April 1746 as "a concerto on 26 drinking-glasses tuned with spring water", and performances were popular for half a century.
 His pupils continued after the death of the originator, a performance in 1760 by one Anne Ford is mentioned in a short notice by Flood.
 Forde wrote an instruction manual and toured Europe and England.

 Pilkington gave a description of Pockrich constructing an instrument, simulating a dulcimer, during a meeting at his home; by hammering pins and wire on the table, the visitor laid his head to hear his request for Black Joke.

 Legacy

 Poekrich is best remembered for the popularisation of musical glasses, via his promotion and influence, that he discovered in the later years of his life.
-Descriptions of his character — as a proposer of "wild" schemes — range from sympathetic views as 'quixotic' to those of an "enterprising scoundrel".
+Descriptions of his character — as a proposer of "wild" schemes — range from sympathetic views as "quixotic" to those of an "enterprising scoundrel".

 The earliest biographical notices began with David O'Donoghue, a brief notice in his dictionary Poets of Ireland (1891–93), and the same author's longer notice was in the Dictionary of National Biography, 1900, these being the first two references on the inventor and his works.

-O'Donoghue notes the autobiographical Memoirs of John Carteret Pilkington and also draws on the miscellaneous collection Essays, Poetical, Moral, &c., 1769, by Thomas Newburgh (c.1695–1779), attributing the relevant material to his father Brockhill Newburgh writing in 1743, and the early or contemporary sources in Thomas Campbell's Philosophical Survey; Conran's National Music of Ireland; the Gentleman's Magazine 1759; and his own reference work, Poets of Ireland.
+O'Donoghue notes the autobiographical Memoirs of John Carteret Pilkington and also draws on the miscellaneous collection Essays, Poetical, Moral, &c.
+(1769) by Thomas Newburgh (c.1695–1779), attributing the relevant material to his father Brockhill Newburgh writing in 1743, and the early or contemporary sources in Thomas Campbell's Philosophical Survey; Conran's National Music of Ireland; the Gentleman's Magazine, 1759; and his own reference work, Poets of Ireland.
 Campbell in a notice in A Philosophical Survey of the South of Ireland (1776), in asserting Poekrich's eminence in music, stated that performances of his instrument, while lacking great force, produced the sweetest of tones.